Installation

 You can try DeLTA out without installing anything on Google Colab.

-You can also install DeLTA on your computer or your cluster easily with conda or pip, as described on this page.
+You can also install DeLTA on your computer or your cluster easily with pip or pixi, as described on this page.

-If you want to use DeLTA on Windows, it might be easier to install it inside the WSL (Windows Subsystem for Linux) than natively.
+If you want to use DeLTA on Windows, we recommend installing it inside WSL (Windows Subsystem for Linux).

 Then, using the “Turn Windows features on or off” tool, turn on the Virtual Machine Platform and the Windows Subsystem for Linux features.
 You may now check again for Windows updates.